SofiaGalt/EventTrackerProject/README.md

     "notes": "I saw THE CUTEST dog on my run today."
 }

+#### Notes about #4 update:
+When a user tries to update a run that has already been deleted (soft delete) or that doesn't exist, the browser will display a 404 Bad Request Error.

 ### #5 delete
 Note about #5 delete:
 The delete is a soft delete, but it's made to look like a hard delete.
 When a user tries to 'delete' a run that has already been deleted the browser will display a 404 Bad Request Error.
+They will also see this error if they try to delete a nonexistant run.

 ## Topics and Technologies Used